Submitty/submitty.github.io/_docs/sysadmin/email_configuration.md

    Learn what rate limits are configured for this email address.
    E.g., number of total emails sent per minute and/or number of emails sent per hour to external (non-university) email addresses.
-   These limits may require adjustment of the `send_email.py` script.
+   These limits may require adjustment of the `send_email.py` script (currently set to send a maximum of 100 email messages per minute).

 2. Run `sudo python3 /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/CONFIGURE_SUBMITTY.py` and enter each email field.